 Complete an application and provide official transcripts (sent directly from the school you previously attended to KCC's Admissions and Records Office).
+Transcripts are required only if you wish to transfer those credits.
 Official transcripts become the property of the College and will not be forwarded to any other institution (outside of the University of Hawai'i System) or individuals or copied for students.
-In order for your transcripts to be reviewed, you need to fill out the Request for Transcript Evaluation Form.
+In order for your transcripts to be reviewed, you need to fill out the Transcript Evaluation Request Form.